-- 76. The Institute aims to ensure that: - a) grievances are addressed sensitively, promptly and in accordance with relevant Institute policy and the principles of natural justice; - all reasonable steps are taken to respect the confidentiality of the people involved in a grievance; - all parties to a grievance are treated with fairness and impartiality and all grievances are viewed as allegations until they have been properly investigated and a determination made; - d) appropriate records are maintained throughout the resolution process; - e) persons who lodge grievances are protected from victimisation or reprisal; - f) persons who lodge grievances are regularly informed of the progress of the matter; - g) all parties to a grievance will be advised whether the grievance is substantiated or not substantiated, of any actions that are to be taken as a consequence and of their right to appeal.
+- 74. The Institute will manage all staff grievances in accordance with the National Employment Standards of the Fair Work Act 2009. - 75.
+The Institute will investigate all allegations and provide a response to the staff member who lodged the grievance. - 76.
+The Institute aims to ensure that: - a) grievances are addressed sensitively, promptly and in accordance with relevant Institute policy and the principles of natural justice - b) all reasonable steps are taken to respect the confidentiality of the people involved in a grievance - c) all parties to a grievance are treated with fairness and impartiality and all grievances are viewed as allegations until they have been properly investigated and a determination made - d) appropriate records are maintained throughout the resolution process - e) persons who lodge grievances are protected from victimisation or reprisal - f) persons who lodge grievances are regularly informed of the progress of the matter - g) all parties to a grievance will be advised whether the grievance is substantiated or not substantiated, of any actions that are to be taken as a consequence and of their right to appeal.